 Top things to look for with Separate Property

-It is strongly advisible that you seek the advise of an attorney is you have concerns in this area.
+It is strongly advisible that you seek the advice of an attorney if you have concerns in this area.
 In addition, given the levels of proof required for separate funds, it is often advisible that you work with an accountant skilled in an understanding of various methods of proving assets as separate or marital.